 Night classes offered by career, community, and junior colleges cover a wide range of topics as well as basic high school training.
 Some students take night classes to fulfill continuing education and professional development requirements, to work towards earning a degree or to become certified in a trade or profession.
 Others take night classes for fun.
 The duration of these night class courses varies significantly.

 4-Year Colleges and Universities

 Large colleges and universities offer night classes as part of their regular degree programs.
+These include programs at the undergraduate and graduate levels.
 Schedules for these courses may rotate, meaning that a class may be offered at night one semester and during the day the next.
 Any registered student interested in attending classes at night can enroll.
 Most do so because of conflicting work and personal schedules that prevent them from attending class during the day.
 Others do so because they prefer to be in class at night and spend the day taking care of other business.

 The same content and materials covered in day classes are usually covered in night classes.
 Unlike night courses at career colleges that may only last a few weeks, these courses generally span an entire semester.
 While not all academic departments offer night classes, a large percentage do provide these classes to accommodate the scheduling needs of the student body.

 To summarize, night classes are available in the evenings to accommodate students who need a more flexible schedule and can cover a wide variety of topics, including music, science, and more.
 Career, community, and junior colleges tend to offer night classes for working adults, while four-year schools offer night classes for academic scholars.